Young Camden Foundation

 - Provides enriching activities during school holidays

-- Applications reopen May 2026
+- Applications typically open in May

 Holiday, Activities and Food (HAF) Programme: Amounts vary

-- Statutory program for school holidays
+- Statutory programme for school holidays

 - Includes meals and activities